drhsqlite/fossil-mirror/www/vccp/intro.md

 available.

-Some version control systems allow tags and properties to be associated with a check-in.
+Some version control systems allow tags and properties to be part of the check-in itself rather than a separate entity.
 The $.tag element supports this feature.
 Each element of the $.tag array is a separate tag or property.
 If the $.tag[].propagate field exists and has a value of "1", then the tag/property propagates to all